Philip Zuchman: Education and writing career

-Although Zuchman did not finish high school, Queens College accepted him in 1961.
+Although Zuchman did not finish high school, Queens College accepted him for enrollment in 1961.
 He studied philosophy and writing there, graduating in 1965.
 He won the Peter Pauper Press Award for two novelettes: Father Never Went to Church But Loved the Soil and A Mass for an Ass.

 In 1966 Zuchman served as a psychological research specialist and French interpreter in the U.S. Army.
 While stationed in Monterey, California he wrote a script based on O. Henry’s story "The Gift of the Magi" that was performed by the Presidio Players in 1966 under the direction of Edward Bach.
+While in Monterey, Zuchman also developed an aptitude for winemaking.

-After his discharge from the army, he returned to Manhattan in 1968 to paint.
+After his discharge from the army in 1968, Zuchman returned to Manhattan to paint.
 During this time, he studied with Arthur Foster at the Art Students League of New York.
 In 1971 the Salmagundi Club awarded him its four-year Young Artist’s Scholarship.
 Zuchman moved up to a small farmhouse in Walden, Vermont that year to pursue an MA in painting at Goddard College, where he studied with James Gahagan.
 In 1973 he moved to Philadelphia, PA, where he married fellow artist Deborah Gross.

 Painting career

 Zuchman served as president of the National Forum of Professional Artists, vice president of Philadelphia Artists Equity, and vice president of the Philadelphia Watercolor Society.
 He was a Professor of Studio Art and Aesthetics, Emeritus, at the Art Institute of Philadelphia until 2013.
 Zuchman’s paintings have been exhibited internationally as part of the U.S. State Department’s Art in Embassies Program, for which he was a Cultural Ambassador.

 Philip Zuchman spent the final decades of his life living in West Philadelphia with his wife, painter Deborah Gross-Zuchman.
-The couple restored their 19th century home and studio and occasionally held arts and culture events there up until the onset of the Coronavirus pandemic in 2019.
+The couple restored their 19th century home and studio and occasionally held arts and culture events there up until the onset of the Coronavirus pandemic in 2020.
 The house features their paintings, carvings, mosaics and murals.
 In 2013, Philip was named an Honorary Lifetime Member of the Philadelphia Watercolor Society.
-In 2019, the Puffin Foundation awarded Philip a grant for “Lamentations,” a handmade book dedicated to people, past and present, who have suffered from migration, displacement and exile.
+In 2019, the Puffin Foundation awarded Philip a grant for “Lamentations,” a handmade book dedicated to people, past and present, who have suffered from migration, displacement, and exile.
 Zuchman also received the Albert Nelson Marquis Lifetime Achievement Award in 2020.